Sledmine/mercury/README.md

 test everything in your local environment, some unit testing is being added continuously.

 ## Run with LuaJIT
-Luapower follows a structure where everything must be inside the root folder to work, by just making a Symlink of your cloned respository into the Luapower folder you will be able to run, you can clone your repository directly in the Luapower folder but I would recommend you to create a Symlink.
+Luapower follows a structure where everything must be inside the root folder to work, by just making a Symlink of your cloned respository into the Luapower folder you will be able to run, you can clone your repository directly in the Luapower folder but we would like to recommend you to create a symlink.

 After that you can just use this command in the luapower folder to run it:
 ```